bryan34500/CANSSI-NCSC-Ferry-Delays/README.md

 This Kaggle challenge is about predicting ferry delays in BC Ferry sailings around Vancouver harbours.

 This repo refers to the solution I provided.
-Please follow this link for further information on the challenge and the data.
+Please follow this link for further information on the challenge and the data (https://www.kaggle.com/c/canssi-ncsc-ferry-delays/overview)

 # Result